riikkavaa/azure-mlops-tests/README.md

 AzureML offers a lot of tools for MLOps.
 Here I test some of them with Python azureml-sdk.
 All this requires that I have a Azure subscription with Machine Learning workspace service.
 There I can also control all my component, such as Datasets, Compute targets, Environments, Models, Pipelines, Endpoints.

 The ML model is a toy model I often use.
-It is a supervised problem where the aim is to classify daily particle size distributions (that was what I did at Uni when doing my PhD, so know and like the problem).
+It is a supervised problem where the aim is to classify daily particle size distributions (I analyzed that data a lot when I did my PhD, so know and like the problem).
 In short, there are days when something happens (event days), days when something does not happen (non-event days) and mixed days (undefined days).
 Here we were try to build a model to predict days into these three groups.

-We have concentration data (10 min resolution time-series, 32 channel data) and classification data (daily value for event, non-event or undefined).
+We have particle concentration data (10 min resolution time-series, 32 channel data, channels of particle diameter between 3-1000 nm) and classification data (daily value for event, non-event or undefined).
 Both have mixed quality, some data is missing and some data wrong.
-The classification data is also provided with higher granularity than described above: there is class 1a, 1b, and 2 events.
+The classification data is actually also provided with higher granularity than described above: there is class 1a, 1b, and 2 events.
 Here we however aggregate them all to one group.
+Data is from https://avaa.tdata.fi/web/smart/smear

 The repository contains 3 notebooks

 1. `notebooks/01_Create_aerosol_dataset.ipynb`

-Reads data from Blob storage and registers datasets into Azure ML workspace
+Reads data from Azure Blob storage and registers datasets into Azure ML workspace

 2. `notebooks/02_Scripts_to_train_model.ipynb`